 - Fill in those newly created borders with lots of colourful flowering plants and some interesting larger specimens for a bit of drama.
 If you can’t afford to buy lots of plants, then put in some which will multiply over the months and years to come.

 - Dedicate part of your garden to a small vegetable patch.
 Not only will it make you feel virtuous but vegetables are fast-growing, easy to look after and the colour of the tomatoes, peppers and pumpkins will look great.

 - Take a look at the parts of your garden where things are getting a bit thin on the ground.
 Gravel always needs topping up at least once every few years – where all those stones go is anyone’s guess!
 Paving slabs might need cleaning or re-positioning.
 Use reclaimed bricks to make pathways, this is cheap and easy to do and will prevent the grass being worn away.

 - Buy some glazed pots for flowers, herbs and even vegetables.
 These can be used year after year and the content replaced as often as you like.
 Plus you can move them whenever you want and even take them with you if you move house.
 Ditto hanging baskets.

-- Finally add in some water.
-Watching water is known to be very relaxing and it can be a haven for small animals and birds on the look out for refreshing drink in the summer.
+- Finally, add in some water.
+Watching water is known to be very relaxing and it can be a haven for small animals and birds on the lookout for a refreshing drink in the summer.
 A small pond or water feature placed in the corner of a garden can add something special and a wonderful surprise when exploring.

-So, without spending very much money at all, a dreary wintry garden can become a place you'll be looking forward to sitting all summer long.
+So, without spending very much money at all, a dreary wintery garden can become a place you’ll be looking forward to sitting all summer long.
 Just keep your fingers crossed for good weather.